Ministry of Food and Agriculture (Ghana): Functions of MOFA

+Vision

+The Ministry's intent is an industrialised agriculture that leads to a systemically altered economy that manifests in increased food security, employment prospects, and lower poverty rates.

+Mission

+The mission of MOFA is aimed at helping producers, processors, and merchants in their efforts to enhance their standard of living by advancing technological advancements and research, providing efficient extension services, and providing other forms of support.

+Mandate

+The Ministry of Food and Agriculture (MOFA) leads Ghana's agricultural sector, developing and implementing policies to support national socio-economic growth.
+MOFA coordinates plans and programs through strategic frameworks, including the Food and Agriculture Sector Development Policy (FASDEP II) and the Medium Term Agriculture Sector Investment Plan (METASIP 2010-15).

 Objectives

-Agriculture in Ghana is recognised as the mainstay of the economy with a greater impact on poverty reduction than other sectors.
-It is also critical for rural development and associated cultural values, social stabilisation, environmental sustainability and buffer during economic shocks.
-Based on the role of agriculture in the national development framework, Food and Agriculture Sector Development Policy (FASDEP II) has the following as its objectives:
+Agriculture in Ghana is recognised as the mainstay of the economy and has a greater impact on poverty reduction than other sectors.
+It is also critical for rural development and associated cultural values, social stabilisation, environmental sustainability, and buffering during economic shocks.
+Based on the role of agriculture in the national development framework, the Food and Agriculture Sector Development Policy (FASDEP II) has the following objectives: